 Before you even think about installing the taxonomy update, you must know how to back up your current data set.
 And you must know how to restore from the backup.
 Run a backup immediately before beginning the update.
-(The backup and restore procedure built-in to AviSys is simple and reliable.
-I use it all the time as I run backup on my laptop and restore on my desktop to keep them in synch.)
+The backup and restore procedure built-in to AviSys is simple and reliable.
+I use it all the time.

 As far as I know, previous updates worked successfully for everyone who ran them.
 I've received no reports of serious problems; many people have commented on how well the update worked.
 I've also never heard of anyone actually having to recover by restoring a backup.
 Nevertheless, I do not warrant that the update will work for you.
 This is why it is so important for you to have a backup, and know how to restore it.

 One approach that works well is to make a copy of your entire data folder under a new name just before performing the update.
 If you are dissatisfied with the results, you can just delete the updated folder and rename the copied folder back to the original name.
 If you are satisfied with the results, you can delete the copy of your old folder.